Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 18.30.30 UTC
+- WIB: Sabtu, 7 Maret 2026 20.06.17 UTC
-- WITA: Sabtu, 7 Maret 2026 19.30.30 UTC
+- WITA: Sabtu, 7 Maret 2026 21.06.17 UTC
-- WIT: Sabtu, 7 Maret 2026 20.30.30 UTC
+- WIT: Sabtu, 7 Maret 2026 22.06.17 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational